Quote: Good advising may be the single most underestimated characteristic of a successful college experience.

 • When will a faculty advisor be assigned?

-When you decide to declare Philosophy as your major/minor, we will refer you to the department's Advising Liaison and in collboration with him/her an advisor will be recommended.
+When you decide to declare Philosophy as your major/minor, we will refer you to the department's Major Advising Coordinator and in collboration with him/her an advisor will be recommended.
 This will involve filling out a Declaration of Major/Minor form at the department.
-Please call the department Administrative Assistant, Brenda McGovern at 780-4258 or email: email@example.com when you are ready.
+Please call the department Administrative Specialist, Brenda McGovern at 780-4258 or email: email@example.com when you are ready.

 • How does our department handle advisor assignments?

-One of two situations will happen, the Advising Liaison will help you determine who you will be assigned to or, if you have someone in mind, you may request that professor as your advisor.
+One of two situations will happen, the Major Advising Coordinator will help you determine who you will be assigned to or, if you have someone in mind, you may request that professor as your advisor.

 • Can I change my advisor once I have been assigned one?

 Yes, at any time.
-Please call the Administraive Assistant, Brenda McGovern, at 780-4258 or email: firstname.lastname@example.org from the department and let her know.
+Please call the Administraive Specialist, Brenda McGovern, at 780-4258 or email: firstname.lastname@example.org from the department and let her know.
 She will make the necessary changes.

 • If I am a Philosophy major/minor, and I forget who my advisor is, what do I do?

-Call the Department of Philosophy's Administrative Assistant, Brenda McGovern at 780-4258 or email: email@example.com.
+Call the Department of Philosophy's Administrative Specialist, Brenda McGovern at 780-4258 or email: email@example.com.

 • Can I get an advisor at any time during the school year?